About

 What's automated is the application, not the taste.
 Each show runs through Claude (Anthropic's LLM) against the same published prompt — same scoring anchors, same requirement to cite specific arcs, episodes, sakuga, and directorial choices.
 Hinokami Kagura.
 Levi's debut spin against the Female Titan.
 Joe versus Mendoza.
 Killua's transformation.
 Generic praise gets rejected; the model has to show its work.
 Every ranking row is stamped with the model and prompt version, so the catalogue stays internally consistent and a rubric revision regenerates only the affected entries.

 The selling point isn't AI-with-opinions.
-It's a single critical lens applied to 100 titles without drift — something no human reviewer has the patience or attention span to do honestly.
+It's a single critical lens applied to every title in the catalogue without drift — something no human reviewer has the patience or attention span to do honestly.
 The taste is mine; the throughput is the machine's.